MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 ### To create a calculation group by using Power BI model view

-You can create a calcuation group in the **model view** of Power BI Desktop or when editing a Power BI semantic model in the browser.
+You can create a calculation group in the **model view** of Power BI Desktop or when editing a Power BI semantic model in the browser.

 1. Edit the semantic model
 2. Select **Calculation group** ribbon button.
-3. The first calculaton item is created for you.
+3. The first calculation item is created for you.
 4. Rename and adjust the expression.

-You can order and create additional calculation items by selecting the **Calculation items** node and using the **Properties pane**.
+You can order and create more calculation items by selecting the **Calculation items** node and using the **Properties pane**.
 The context menu of the calculation group or calculation items node can be used to create new calculation groups.
 The context menu of each calculation item has options to re-order them too.

 For more information, see [Create calculation groups in Power BI](/power-bi/transform-model/calculation-groups).